Session Templates

 Troubleshooting

-Cause: Session Templates use regular expressions (regex) for pattern matching.
-Parentheses and other special characters have special meaning in regex and must be escaped with backslashes.
+Session Templates use regular expressions (regex) for pattern matching.
+Characters like parentheses have special meaning in regex and must be escaped with backslashes.
+For example, a session label Baseline (Visit 1) requires the pattern Baseline \(Visit 1\).

 - Incorrect pattern: